K Kite Agent Passport Kitepass CLI

 Provision Agent Passports with bound wallet + policy, and rotate or revoke them.

-profile list / use / delete
+passport local list / delete

 Signing + Audit